 This discussion provides an overview and analysis of our compensation programs and policies, the compensation decisions we made under those programs and policies, and the factors we considered in making those decisions.
-We also provide a series of tables that present information about the compensation earned or paid in each of 2018, 2019, and 2020 to our named executive officers, including:
+We also provide a series of tables that present information about the compensation earned or paid in each of 2019, 2020, and 2021 to our named executive officers, including:

-• David J. Colo - Mr. Colo, our Chief Executive Officer, joined the Company as a member of the Board in August 2015 before serving as President and Chief Operating Officer in March 2020 and becoming Chief Executive Officer in May 2020.

-• Brandon M. Gall - Mr. Gall was appointed the Vice President of Finance and Chief Financial Officer of the Company in April 2019.

-• David E. Rindom - Mr. Rindom served as Vice President, Human Resources from June 2000 until December 2015, when he was appointed Vice President and Chief Administrative Officer.

-- David E. Dykstra Mr. Dykstra has served as Vice President, Alcohol and Marketing since 2009. - Stephen J. Glaser Mr. Glaser has served as Vice President of Production and Engineering since October 2015.
+- David J. Colo Mr. Colo, our Chief Executive Officer, joined the Company as a member of the Board in August 2015 before serving as President and Chief Operating Officer in March 2020 and becoming Chief Executive Officer in May 2020. - Brandon M. Gall Mr. Gall was appointed the Vice President of Finance and Chief Financial Officer of the Company in April 2019. - David S. Bratcher Mr. Bratcher, our Chief Operating Officer, joined the Company as President, Brands in April 2021 before being appointed Chief Operating Officer in July 2021. - David E. Dykstra Mr. Dykstra has served as Vice President, Alcohol and Marketing from 2009 to October 2021, and as Vice President of Alcohol Sales since November 2021. - Stephen J. Glaser Mr. Glaser has served as Vice President of Production and Engineering since October 2015.

-• Augustus C. Griffin - Mr. Griffin served as President and Chief Executive Officer from July 2014 until March 2020 and as Chief Executive Officer until his retirement from the Company in May 2020.